 James 1:19 (NLT) says “Understand this, my dear brothers and sisters: You must all be quick to listen, slow to speak, and slow to get angry.”

 It’s easy to react when you see your kid about to pile drive her brother.
 That’s definitely a time to react.
-Ain’t nobody got time for a (purely avoidable) hospital visit.
+Ain’t nobody got time for a (avoidable) hospital visit.

 ask yourself these questions